pay-theory/pay-theory-docs/API/MERCHANT.md

 The fee model that the merchant is using.
 This is used to calculate the fees that are charged to the payor.
 Detailed information about the fee model can be found [here](feemodel).

 **`is_system`: Boolean**
-If the merchant is a system merchant.
-System merchants are merchants that also have sub merchants.
+Returns `true` if the merchant has children merchants.

 **`parent_merchant_uid`: String**
 The `merchant_uid` of the parent merchant.
 This is only set if the merchant is a sub merchant of a system merchant.